Motility-Driven Viscoelastic Control of Tissue Morphology in Presomitic Mesoderm: Active vertex model reproduces experimental observation involving PSM explants

-To benchmark our simulation parameters ($\lambda$, $\beta$, $\gamma$) with PSM, we have reproduced an experimental result reported in \cite{MICHAUT2025}, in which an embryonic PSM cultured ex vivo exhibits spontaneous shape remodeling.
-Experimental studies have shown that isolated PSM explants spontaneously remodel their shape and fluidize over time, suggesting a tight coupling between motility and mechanical relaxation.
-By tuning our parameters to capture these behaviors, we establish a consistent framework for exploring how spatial variations in motility and mechanical resistance along the anterior–posterior axis shape tissue morphogenesis.
+To benchmark our simulation parameters ($\lambda$, $\beta$, $\gamma$) against PSM behavior, we reproduce an experimental result from \cite{MICHAUT2025}, where an embryonic PSM cultured ex vivo undergoes spontaneous shape remodeling.
+Experiments show that isolated PSM explants remodel their shape and fluidize over time \cite{MICHAUT2025}, demonstrating a tight coupling between motility and mechanical relaxation.
+By tuning our parameters to capture these behaviors, we establish a consistent framework for analyzing how spatial variations in motility and mechanical resistance along the anterior–posterior axis govern tissue morphogenesis.